 Playing the ‘It’s Not You It’s Me” Game.
 Or vice Versa.

 One of the most unproductive things we do following a breakup is try to assess fault.
-We analyze every minute detail and dissect every conversation seeking answers and keeping score.
+We analyze every minute, every detail.
+We dissect every conversation seeking answers and keeping score.
 One question…What does this prove.
 Assessing blame does not move your story forward.
 If anything it keeps your thoughts stuck on that which you wish to forget.

 Antidote: Practice self-compassion

 Pay attention to how you’ve been speaking to yourself lately.
 Are your words boosting your confidence?
 If not, you are tearing yourself.
 Remind yourself that whatever you did was enough.
-Make a gratitude list t remind yourself of your awesome.
+Make a gratitude list to remind yourself of your awesomeness.
 NAME those qualities and characteristics you possess that are to die for.
 YOU are Lucky to have YOU.